 The employer sought to bring DC administration in-house to sit alongside its team of DB administrators.
-Appropriately the trustees required comfort the in-house pensions team had the skills and systems in place, and newly developed processes were robust enough to administer the Scheme.
-We were asked to carry out an Audit Review of the team, the systems’ capabilities and the effectiveness of the process and procedural documentation.
+The Trustees required comfort the in-house pensions team had the skills and systems in place and newly developed processes were robust enough to administer the DC section.
+We carried out an Audit Review of the team, systems’ capabilities and effectiveness of the process and procedural documentation.

-This involved spending time onsite at the client to track the existing and proposed DC processes with the relevant people within administration, HR and Payroll.
+KGC spent time onsite at the client tracking the existing and proposed DC processes with the relevant people within administration, HR and Payroll.
 Some of the areas we looked at were:

 - Scheme benefit structure of the main DC section